kreshuklab/spoco/README.md

 ```
 Where `SEM_PREDICTION_DIR` is the directory containing the semantic segmentation predictions for your validation images.
 We used pre-trained DeepLabv3 model from [here](https://github.com/VainF/DeepLabV3Plus-Pytorch).

+## Training and inference on MitoEM dataset
+TODO: add instructions